-7 recommended swimming beaches in Okayama Prefecture.
-Enjoy summer at the beaches of the Seto Inland Sea!
+7 Recommended Beaches in Okayama Prefecture.
+Enjoy the summer at the Seto Naikai beaches!

-7 recommended swimming beaches in Okayama Prefecture.
-Enjoy summer at the beaches of the Seto Inland Sea!の画像
+7 Recommended Beaches in Okayama Prefecture.
+Enjoy the summer at the Seto Naikai beaches!の画像

-Introducing the swimming beaches of Okayama Prefecture!
-Including the spacious Shibukawa Beach, which is about 1km long, Sami Beach, said to be the oldest swimming beach in Japan, the lively Ushimado Beach, and the remote islands of Kasaoka and the Hinase Islands!
+Introducing Okayama Prefecture's swimming beaches!
+We'll introduce you to the spacious Shibukawa Beach, which is about 1km long, Sami Beach, said to be the oldest swimming beach in Japan, the lively Ushimado Beach, and the remote islands of Kasaoka and the Hinase Islands!

 2024.06.21

-Summer!
-It's beach season!
-Okayama Prefecture, which faces the Seto Inland Sea, has many beaches where you can enjoy swimming in the calm waters.
-We will introduce the beaches in Okayama Prefecture, including the spacious Shibukawa Beach, which is about 1 km long, Sami Beach, which is said to be the oldest swimming beach in Japan, Ushimado Beach, which is crowded with many people every year, and the remote islands of the Kasaoka Islands and Hinase Islands.
+It's summer!
+It's swimming season!
+Okayama Prefecture , which faces the Seto Naikai , has many beaches where you can enjoy swimming in the calm waters.
+We'll introduce you to the beaches in Okayama Prefecture, including the spacious Shibukawa Beach, which stretches for about 1 km, Sami Beach, said to be the oldest swimming beach in Japan, Ushimado Beach, which is crowded with many people every year, and the remote islands of the Kasaoka Islands and Okayama Islands.

 1. Shibukawa Beach (Tamano City)

-This beach, with its white sand and green pines, is about 1 km long and has been selected as one of the "100 Best Beaches in Japan" and "100 Best Swimming Beaches in Japan."
-It is the largest swimming beach in Okayama Prefecture, attracting many people from inside and outside the prefecture every year.
+This approximately 1km long beach of white sand and green pines has been selected as one of the "Top 100 Beaches in Japan" and "Top 100 Swimming Beaches."
+It is the largest swimming beach in Okayama Prefecture, attracting many visitors from both inside and outside the prefecture every year.

 Address: 2-5 Shibukawa , Tamano City, Okayama Prefecture